 In line with all the above, the Group wish to reassure employees that there is a safe alternative to silence and it provides a level of support to maintain a culture of open, honest and fair dealing without fear of reprisal.
 As a result, the Group has established a set of Whistle Blowing procedures to encourage any person or organisations to raise concerns in an appropriate manner.
-In essence to 'Speak Up & Be Supported'.
+In essence, any person coming forward with concerns can expect to be appropriately supported.
 These procedures are also designed to support the rate of detection of poor practice and when necessary, bring about appropriate corrective action.
 They provide information on how to report wrongdoing at work and how those making disclosures are protected.